 Aberdeenshire Health and Social Care Partnership

-How will the partnership benefit you and your family?
+How it benefits you and your family

 By working together, we can more easily identify those who are most at risk – for example of going into hospital.
 We can put together a combined package of care, support and lifestyle advice designed to keep you healthier and independent for longer.
-If you need hospital care, staff from the hospital can work with staff in the community to help you leave with the right support in place.
+If you need hospital care, staff from the hospital will work with staff in the community to help you leave with the right support in place.

 Health and Social Care Integration scheme